amandapunch/Blog/README.md

 sudo npm run build
 sudo npm start

-Go to your brwoser of choice and access http://localhost:3000 to view the site.
+Go to your browser of choice and access http://localhost:3000 to view the site.